New EU deal to reduce pressure on food prices for supermarket shoppers | HM Treasury

 The agreement will get rid of the majority of border checks on meat, fish, fruit and veg imported from the EU, meaning businesses can slash costs and help keep the price of a weekly shop down - leaving more hard-earned money in people’s pockets.

-Economic Secretary to the Treasury, Emma Reynolds, is today (27 August) visiting Lidl GB’s Runcorn distribution centre for a behind-the-scenes look at how products reach shelves across the UK.
+Economic Secretary to the Treasury, Emma Reynolds, yesterday (27 August) visited Lidl GB’s Runcorn distribution centre for a behind-the-scenes look at how products reach shelves across the UK.

 Businesses which trade with the EU, including supermarket Lidl GB, support the new Sanitary and Phytosanitary (SPS) Agreement.
 They are set to benefit from changes which including reducing physical checks on tomatoes, grapes, peppers and other fruits, making it quicker and cheaper to trade while maintaining high safety standards.